TheoSourget/DDSA_Sourget/reports/presentation.md

 ![](../ressources/presentation_img/coverage_comparison.png)

-From this figure we showed that OpenAlex seems to be the more complete API so we used it for the rest of the project.
+From this figure, we showed that OpenAlex seems to be the most complete API so we used it for the rest of the project.

 ### Extraction of references results:
 ![](../ressources/presentation_img/number_of_references.png)